noeperez/indires_navigation/rrt_planners/README.md

 * *upo_rrt_planners*: C++ library that contains the following RRT planners:

-	- *simple RRTstar*: RRT* planner in x,y, z coordinates without reasoning about kinodynamic constraints.
+	- *simple RRTstar*: RRT* planner in x,y,z coordinates without reasoning about kinodynamic constraints.
 	- *RRT*: RRT planner with kinodynamic constrains.
+	- *Quick-RRTStar* [1] : planner in x,y,z coordinates without reasoning about kinodynamic constraints.

 * *upo_rrt_planners_ros*: C++ library that wraps the previous library in order to be used in ROS.